Business and Technical DevOps Benefits for Your Project

 What is Agile software development?

-Agile business strategies can be implemented in different ways, among which is extreme programming, scrum, scrumban, kanban, etc.
+Agile business strategies can be implemented in different ways, among which are extreme programming, scrum, scrumban, kanban, etc.

 What is DevOps methodology compared to Agile?